jesus-333/Hand-Tracking-Pytorch/README.md

 **NB:** You need a GPU with CUDA to obtain a (more or less) smoot frame rate.
 I use a GTX 2070 but probably even less powerfull GPU work.
 To improve the FPS I use a little trick: instead of feed every frame into the RCNN I do it every 3 frame.
 In this way the code works smoothly granted that you had a GPU capable of executing the code require by the RCNN in relative small time.

+## TODO List
+- [ ] Add video explanation.
+- [ ] Modify the costum dataset to label differently left hand and right and.
+- [ ] Retrain the RCNN to allow recognition of left and right hand.

 ## Contacs
 If you ever use this code please cite me  :pray:  :heart: